“Do good anyway, even though nobody appreciates you, nobody sees you, do good anyway, just for yourself, for others, and for the world“

-Through the conversations with our PARCS Study participants, I have been learning that they also wonder about the nature of benevolence as well.
+Through the conversations with our PARCS Study participants, I have been learning that they wonder about the nature of benevolence as well.
 Martin Luther King Jr once said, “life’s most persistent and urgent question is what are you doing for others?’
 In social science terms, this question is at the heart of what some refer to as “compassionate love” defined as “an attitude toward others, either close others or strangers or all of humanity; containing feelings, thoughts, and behaviors that are focused on caring, concern, tenderness, and an orientation toward supporting, helping, and understanding the others, particularly when the others are perceived to be suffering or in need”.
 A famous psychologist, Lazarus, argued that this type of compassionate love comes from ‘being moved by another’s suffering and wanting to help’.
 But what is the source of altruism?
 Where is its well of enablement?
 Perhaps it lies somewhere between “do unto others what you would have them do unto you” and “we are all in this together”.
-I have discovered in conversations with our PARCS study participants that many of them are “moved by the suffering of others” and are ready to help.
+I have discovered in conversations with our PARCS study participants that many of them are “moved by the suffering of others”, willing the make a difference in their communities, and ready to help.
 This is the reason why – like Yenny – most volunteer to spend time with me.
 As I have learned, our participants value benevolence and kindness – they volunteer in different organizations that aim at improving the welfare of people or animals, instill in their children the values of kindness and compassion, or simply engage in small acts of kindness toward strangers on daily basis.
 Yenny was certainly one of those individuals.

 “We are all in this together”